PhillipThePaster/C-Fonts/README.md

 - open the .ttf file inside of HxD
 - then File -> Export -> C
-will work for images the same way
+will work for images the same way there is no cpp option because C files will work the same inside of cpp